Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Experimental assessment

 where $c_{ij}$ is the number of samples classified as damaged by the OC-SVM.
 Finally, the overall structure score for each case $S_i$ was computed by averaging the $PoD$ values of each sensor:

 As it was described in \cite{abdeljaber20181}, a low value of $PoD_{ij}$ indicates a low probability that the signal $i$ recorded by the $j$-th sensor belongs to an undamaged state.
-On the other hand, an high value indicates an high probability of belonging to damaged state.
+On the other hand, {a} high value indicates {a} high probability of belonging to damaged state.
 Same observations are valid for the $PoD_{avg,i}$ value.

 Experimental results are reported in Table \ref{tab:results}.
 We remark that the main aim of our proposal consists in perform damage detection from data.
-The $PoD$ values of each sensor are interpreted as the probability of belonging to the damaged state, considering a $PoD$ value of 0 \% as an undamaged structure, 100 \% as damaged structure and 50\% as a chance probability.
+The $PoD$ values of each sensor are interpreted as the probability of belonging to the damaged state, considering a $PoD$ value of 0 \% as an undamaged structure, 100 \% as {a} damaged structure and 50\% as a chance probability.

 We can notice that the $PoD_{avg}$ values reflect the a priori known damage conditions of the structure: damage probability is low for Case 1 (i.e., undamaged case), while it is high for all the remaining cases (i.e., damaged cases).
 It is worth noticing that $PoD_{avg}$ values higher than the $\sim89\%$ are always reached, except for Case 2 and Case 6, where $PoD_{avg}$ values of $\sim70\%$ resulted as outcome.
 In Case 2, we can notice that the $PoD_{avg}$ is decreased by the $PoD$ values related to the central sensors.
 For each damaged case, $PoD$ values of each sensor are not correlated to mutual position sensor-damage.
 Therefore, the choice to calibrate the framework for each sensor does not allow us to do damage localization.